jwdevantier/gcgen/docs/getting_started/index.rst

 Snippets & Generators
 ~~~~~~~~~~~~~~~~~~~~~
 gcg supports two forms of code generation, snippets and generators, both
-generate code using a :ref:`Emitter <sec-ref-emitter>`, which provides a
+generate code using a :ref:`section <sec-ref-section>`, which provides a
 convenient API for writing output, lines and handling indentation.

 :ref:`Snippets <sec-ref-snippets>`, as shown above, mark regions within a